Basics

 Interpretation of Results

-We ask this question as an overall psychological metric of wellbeing to which we can correlate our other wellbeing indicators over time to identify trends.
+We ask these questions as an overall psychological metric of wellbeing to which we can correlate our other wellbeing indicators over time to identify trends.
 In general, the various interactions with nature as measured by the Quality of Life and Health Human Population Vital Signs have positive relationships to our indicators, yet those indicators explain a low amount of the variability in Life Satisfaction responses (between 1-8%).
 Demographics are also generally poor predictors of Life Satisfaction.

 Harrington, K., B. Leach, Z. Antenucci, and K. Biedenweg.
 2023.
 Human Wellbeing Vital Signs Survey 2022 Summary: A report on subjective human wellbeing indicators prepared for the Puget Sound Partnership.